Fill your College Details

 1. What are some web development project ideas for beginners?

-Some ideas include creating a personal portfolio website, a to-do list application, and a quiz app.
+Some simple ideas are a portfolio website, To-Do List app, and quiz app.

 2. What are good web programming project ideas for final-year students?